220328-Java-Full-Stack-AWS/Team-A-P2/README.md

 #### Admin:
  - As a admin, i can login into my admin account.
- - As admin, i can view all products in the system.
+ - As a admin, i can view all products in the system.
- -  - As admin, i can view add, edit and update a product in the system.
+ - As a admin, i can view add, edit and update a product in the system.